 They say that all men will get prostate cancer if they live long enough.
-My great-grandfather, grand-father and father all dies with prostate cancer in their prostates.
+My great-grandfather, grand-father and father all died with prostate cancer in their prostates.
 Not enough to cause real problems but enough PCa for me to want to reduce the amount of prostate cancer that may be growing inside me.

 Studies show a number of nutritional supplements such as grapeseed extract, green tea extract and curcumin all kill PCa.